tinker/tinker-api.rb/SPEC.md

 ### Update a tinker

 Note: this will actually create a new revision for the current tinker, rather than updating the revision you are `PUT`-ing to.
+If you attempt to PUT to a url with a revision appended, you will get a 403 Forbidden code.

 ```
-PUT /v1/tinker/b8h5F
-PUT /v1/tinker/b8h5F/1
+PUT /v1/tinkers/:hash
 ```

 ### Delete a tinker